 “Soyons Points” are an exclusive “fossile directeur” of the Neronian, not found in any other Paleolithic entity in Europe.
 Similar findings are known from the Abri Moula , the Grotte de Néron and the Grotte du Figuier.

 The Neronian level (ca 50 k.a.) of Grotte Mandrin is characterized by an enormous sample of almost microlithic Levallois points, similar to those shown in Figure 4.
 At Mandrin in 80% of these small Levallois points, the thickness varies by less than 3 mm, with a thickness of between 2 and 5 mm, and with a width of between 16 and 25 mm for 60% of them.

 An impactological study of the Mandrin E points reveals that at least 15.5% of them were used as weapons, maybe indicative of an early bow and arrow technology Fig. 4).
 In general the Neronian used high quality raw materials and exploited larger territories than the post-Neronian Middle Palaeolithic groups or the Protoaurignacian that followed.

-This indicates a different a social organization and different lifestyles of these entities.
+This indicates a different a social organization and different lifestyles during these entities.
 The lower stratum of the post-Neronian is characterized by the production of small flakes, produced by local raw materials and Kombewa technique.
 The following 4 strata represent the final Mousterian at the Middle Rhone.
-The operational sequences are orientated to the production of large flakes, massive implements, especially large scrapers- similar to the one shown in this post.
+The operational sequences are orientated to the production of large flakes, massive implements, especially large scrapers

 Resources and images in full resolution: